explosion/spacy-course/chapters/en/slides/chapter1_02_statistical-models.md

 ```

 Notes: A quick tip: To get definitions for the most common tags and labels, you
-can use the spacy dot explain helper function.
+can use the `spacy.explain` helper function.

-For example, "GPE" for geopolitical entity isn't exactly intuitive – but spacy
+For example, "GPE" for geopolitical entity isn't exactly intuitive – but
-dot explain can tell you that it refers to countries, cities and states.
+`spacy.explain` can tell you that it refers to countries, cities and states.

 The same works for part-of-speech tags and dependency labels.